Shivam8286/Configuring-Network-Connectivity-Center-as-a-Transit-Hub-on-gcp/README.md

 | vpc-b-gw1-usw2       | vpc-b        | Region 2    |

 *Go to **Network Connectivity > VPN > Cloud VPN Gateways** and create each gateway.*

+🔹 What is a Gateway in VPN
+A gateway is like the entry and exit door for your network traffic.
+In cloud VPN, the Cloud VPN Gateway is the device on Google Cloud’s side that terminates (ends) the VPN tunnel.
+On your side (on-premises), your firewall/router also acts as a VPN gateway.

+🔹 Why we need Gateways
+Secure entry/exit point → All encrypted traffic must start and end at a trusted device (gateway).
+Tunnel management → Gateways set up and maintain the VPN tunnel (keys, encryption, authentication).
+High Availability (HA VPN) → You get two gateways (redundant pairs) in Google Cloud, so if one fails, the other takes over.
+Routing integration → Gateways work with Cloud Router + BGP to announce and learn dynamic routes.

+✈️ Airport Analogy
+A Gateway is like the airport terminal gate ✈️ → it’s the official point where passengers (data packets) enter or leave the airport (network).
+You need gates at both airports (on-prem & cloud).
+HA VPN = having two gates so flights can still depart/arrive if one gate is closed.

 ---